ryupold/vode/README.md

 A small web framework for a minimalistic development flow.
 Zero dependencies, no build step except for typescript compilation, and a simple virtual DOM implementation that is easy to understand and use.
 Autocompletion out of the box due to binding to `lib.dom.d.ts`.

+It can be used to create single page applications or isolated components with complex state.
+The usage of arrays gives flexibility in composition and makes refactoring easy.

 ## Usage

 ### ESM